Test Game Controller PC: 4 Tools Compared (2026 Guide)

 JoyCheck: browser-native W3C Gamepad API test

 JoyCheck reads the W3C Gamepad API, the cross-browser standard for exposing connected game controllers to JavaScript.
-The spec has been a Candidate Recommendation since 2017 and shipped in Chrome 35 in 2014.
+The specification has been a Candidate Recommendation since 2017, and the API shipped in Chrome 35 in 2014.
 Every major browser supports it.

 The page does three things Joy.cpl and Steam do not: raw stick value to three decimal places at the browser’s render rate, independent trigger floats from 0.0 to 1.0 so you can see if R2 tops out at 0.97 (worn) instead of 1.0, and broad controller coverage across DualSense, DualShock 4, Xbox Wireless Controller, Switch Pro, Joy-Con, 8BitDo, and most generic HID pads.